hpjeonGIT/class/udemy_modernc++/Readme.md

   return 0;
 }
 ```
+- `s` is returned as nullptr
+	- Checking object cannot be down-casted into Savings object
 - `dynamic_cast` works for reference too
     - `dynamic_cast<Savings&>(p)`
     - But nullptr is not returned when failed.
 Instead, it will throw an error.
 May use try/catch